Language selection

 For example, if the glazing is only a single pane of glass or is in poor condition, you can buy a new sealed glazing window insert.
 If the frame is in poor condition, it may be time to replace the unit.

 Interior surface condensation and frosting are common complaints.
 Sometimes the problem is light fogging on some windows; at other times, there may be persistent and heavy frost covering the glass.
 Many homeowners buy new windows only to find that the problem becomes worse because the old, leaky windows actually helped to reduce humidity.
 The new windows seal the house more tightly, causing a rise in humidity.
-One solution is to reduce humidity levels in the house.
+Some solutions are to reduce humidity levels in the house and improve the house ventilation.

 Text version